leo-bauer/personal_website2/index.md

 ## Peer-Reviewed Publications

 1. "Discursive Shifts in the German Right-Wing Newspaper Junge Freiheit 1997-2019: A Computational Approach."
+Forthcoming, *German Politics*.
 With Christian Czymara.
-Forthcoming. *German Politics*.

 ## Works in Progress

 1. "Can Mediation Prevent Civil War in Self-Determination Disputes?"
+2023, working paper.
 With David E. Cunningham, Megan Lloyd and Sloan Lansdale.

-2023.
-Working paper.
+2. "Rebel Actors and Legitimacy Building."
+2023, revise and resubmit.
+With Kathleen Gallagher Cunningham and Margaret McWeeney.

-2. "Rebel Group Origins and Civilian Victimization."
+3. "Rebel Group Origins and Civilian Victimization."
+2023, working paper.
 With Jessica Maves Braithwaite and Kathleen Gallagher Cunningham.
-2023.
-Working paper.

-3. "Rebel Actors and Legitimacy Building."
-With Kathleen Gallagher Cunningham and Margaret McWeeney.
-2023.
-Revise and resubmit.

 ## Recent Projects